Best Practices¶

 Batch endpoints are ideal for submitting large searches asynchronously.
 Use them when:

-For more details, see the Batch Search guide.
+For more details, see the Basic Usage guide.

-• Avoid logging full request payloads that include secrets.
+Avoid logging full request payloads that include credentials or secrets.